thilinah/icehrm-guide/how-to-icehrm.md

 Update Settings set value = md5(value) where name = 'Instance : ID';
 ```

-Then go navigate to dashboard and try to verify your installation again
+Then navigate to dashboard and try to verify your installation again

 ## Leave Management